 The Indy knee pads provide decent comfort.
-Whether you are standing around in the parking lot or standing on your pedals, they feel pleasant against your legs.
+Whether you are standing around in the parking lot or standing on your pedals, they feel pleasant against the legs.
 The blend of lycra and butterfly mesh is soft, and they don't itch or irritate.
-The inside of the knee cup feels fine too.
-We have no major complaints about the comfort of the RaceFace pads.
+The inside of the knee cup feels fine too, leaving us with no major complaints about the comfort of these pads.

 The Indy pads are fine when you are spinning away in the saddle.
 They have an okay comfort level, but the poor fit comes back around to hurt the performance.
-The way the knee cup is poorly designed creates some unnecessary movement in the pads.
+The poorly-designed knee cup creates some unnecessary movement in the pads.
 When you are at the bottom of the stroke, the pad starts to lift off the knee.
 This doesn't hurt or irritate the knee in any way, but we feel it is a design flaw.
-While most of the other pads in the test stay put nicely, the RaceFace tends to move around a little bit more.
+While most of the other pads in our test stay put nicely, this one tends to move around more than is ideal.

 When you are cranking away in the Indy pads, you are quite aware you have something on your legs.
-The movement of the knee cup is one clear indication; the weight is another.
-The RaceFace pads are the second heaviest in our test.
+The movement of the knee cup is one clear indication; the weight is another — these are one of the heaviest in our test.
 They weigh in at 182 grams per pad or 364 grams per set.
-The long sleeve design certainly makes these pads feel more substantial when climbing.
-The 7Protection Project Knee are approximately 30-grams heavier per pad or 60-grams heavier as a pair.
-The difference is the 7Protection pads offer enough armor and padding to justify the weight.
-The Indy pads do not.
+The long sleeve design also makes them feel more substantial when climbing.

-The Indy pads do not breathe especially well but are not overly clammy.
+These pads do not breathe especially well but are not overly clammy.
 The one benefit of the relative lack of protection is small bits of increased airflow.
-Pads with tons of armor, especially hard, plastic armor tend to hold in heat and moisture.
-The thinner and softer padding on the RaceFace allows for increased airflow.
-Given the length of the sleeve, they still feel a little warm, but they are cooler than some of the super thick and burly pads, but that's not saying much.
+Pads with tons of armor — especially hard, plastic armor — tend to hold in heat and moisture.
+The thinner and softer padding on the Indy allows for increased airflow.
+Given the length of the sleeve, however, they still feel a little warm.
+They are cooler than some of the super thick and burly pads, but that's not saying much.

-The stretchy fabric on the rear of the pad is constructed with lycra and butterfly mesh.
+The stretchy fabric on the rear of these pads is constructed with lycra and butterfly mesh.
 The mesh material has small holes that are somewhat translucent.
 This is intended to allow air to escape.
-It is always difficult to judge exactly how effective this is, but it seems to work well enough on the Indy pads.
+It is always difficult to judge exactly how effective this is, but it seems to work well enough on the Indy.
 The material stays dry, and the back of the leg isn't nearly as toasty as the front of the leg.

 We didn't take any spills while wearing the Indy pads.
 As a result, we can't comment on exactly how the pads will react when crashing on mud, rock, roots, gravel, sand, and so on.
 We can, however, speak from decades of experience wearing knee pads.
 We are a little concerned with the fabric covering the armor on the knee cap.
-The soft material is prone to ripping much more easily than some of the hard-shell offerings like the Leatt Airflex Pro, Kali Strike, or Six Six One Recon.
+The soft material is prone to ripping much more easily than some of the hard-shell offerings.
 Again, this is speculation from past experiences with knee pads in general.
-Therefore we cannot knock the Indy Pads for lack of durability.

-The craftsmanship of our RaceFace pads is rock solid.
-The seams appear to be stitched properly, and there are no areas of fraying and no signs of upcoming failure.
+The craftsmanship of our Indy pads is rock solid.
+The seams are stitched properly, and there are no areas of fraying or signs of upcoming failure.
 You can put these pads on while wearing shoes, but we recommend being very careful.
-Stuffing a shoe through this fabric all willy nilly could result in too much stress on the stitching and the material.
-This can be a recipe for disaster.
+Stuffing a shoe through this fabric willy nilly can result in too much stress on the stitching and the material, a potential recipe for disaster.

-At $90, the Indy pads are just an okay value.
+The Indy pads are just an okay value.
 Actually, that is being nice.
 They are on the expensive side of things among our test pads.
 We think you can find better value elsewhere.

 — Pat Donahue